zhyu-lab/sccmp/README.md

 pip install torch_geometric einops timm
 ```

-Now you are ready to run **scCNM**!
+Now you are ready to run **scCMP**!

 ## Usage

-scCNM uses single-cell copy number and point mutation data to aggregate tumor cells into distinct subpopulations.
+scCMP uses single-cell copy number and point mutation data to aggregate tumor cells into distinct subpopulations.

 Example:

 ```
 tar -zxvf data/real/A.tar.gz
-python run_scCNM.py --gpu 0 --cnv ./A/A_CN.txt --snv ./A/A_SNV.txt --label ./A/A_label.txt --output ./data
+python run_scCMP.py --gpu 0 --w 1000 --cnv ./A/A_CN.txt --snv ./A/A_SNV.txt --label ./A/A_label.txt --output ./data
 ```

 ## Input Files